-The Metropolitan Planning Organization staff developed a Title VI Policy that was adopted in 2012 to ensure compliance with the Civil Rights Act of 1964 and to provide the public with procedures to request assistance in addressing any issues that may surface.
+The Metropolitan Planning Organization staff is developing a Title VI Policy to ensure compliance with the Civil Rights Act of 1964 and to provide the public with procedures to request assistance in addressing any issues that may surface.
 Additionally, the Metropolitan Planning Organization's public participation plan addresses the full and fair participation of all populations.

-9. Disadvantage Business Enterprise (DBE) (Ref: Section 1101(b) of Pub.
+9. Disadvantaged Business Enterprise (DBE) (Ref: Section 1101(b) of Pub.
 L. 109-59, 49 CFR part 26)

-The Rapid City Area Metropolitan Planning Organization shows a good faith effort to solicit Disadvantage Business Enterprises (DBEs) when procuring assistance from private contractors.
+The Rapid City Area Metropolitan Planning Organization shows a good faith effort to solicit Disadvantaged Business Enterprises (DBEs) when procuring assistance from private contractors.
 The Rapid City Area Metropolitan Planning Organization awards an additional five points out of 100 points to private contractors who are DBEs or have a DBE subcontractor.
-It is the policy of Rapid City Area Metropolitan Planning Organization organization to ensure no discrimination on the basis of race, color, creed, national origin, sex, or age in any employment or business opportunity.
+It is the policy of Rapid City Area Metropolitan Planning Organization to ensure no discrimination on the basis of race, color, creed, national origin, sex, or age in any employment or business opportunity.